-Trauma surgeons who are involved in the care of trauma patients must meet the following qualifications:
+Trauma surgeons must have direct patient care responsibilities at the institution and must meet the following qualifications:

 - Complete the ATLS course at least once - Have privileges in general and/or pediatric surgery - Hold current board certification or board eligibility in general surgery, or have been approved through the Alternate Pathway - Level I pediatric trauma centers must have at least two surgeons board-certified or board-eligible in pediatric surgery. - Level II pediatric trauma centers must have at least one surgeon board-certified or board-eligible in pediatric surgery.